arpansahu/great_chat/Readme.md

 ## Project Features

-- **Account Functionality:** Complete account management.
+1. **Account Functionality:** Complete account management.
-- **PostgreSQL Integration:** Utilized as a database.
+3. **PostgreSql Integration:** Utilized as a database.
-- **AWS S3/MinIO Integration:** For file storage.
+2. **AWS S3/MinIO Integration:** For file storage.
-- **Redis Integration:** Utilized for caching and message pub/sub.
+3. **Redis Integration:** Utilized for caching and message pub/sub.
-- **Autocomplete JS Library:** Implemented for enhanced user experience.
+4. **Autocomplete JS Library:** Implemented for enhanced user experience.
-- **MailJet Integration:** Used for email services.
+5. **MailJet Integration:** Used for email services.
-- **Dockerized Project:** Fully containerized for easy deployment.
+6. **Dockerized Project:** Fully containerized for easy deployment.
-- **CI/CD Pipeline:** Continuous integration and deployment included.
+7. **CI/CD Pipeline:** Continuous integration and deployment included.

 ## WhatsApp Clone Functionalities

-- **Messaging:**
+1. **Messaging:**
    - Send text messages and files.
    - Download files via download links.
    - View images and GIFs directly in the chat.
-- **Private Chat:**
+2. **Private Chat:**
    - Chat privately with your contacts.
    - Search your private contacts.
-- **Group Chat:**
+3. **Group Chat:**
    - Chat with friends or others in private groups.
    - Invite people to your private group.
    - Leave a group chat if desired.
    - Admins can delete their own group chats.
    - Remove members from your own group.
-- **Global Chat:**
+4. **Global Chat:**
    - Participate in a global chat room.
-- **Profile Management:**
+5. **Profile Management:**
    - Set profile photos.
    - Set group chat photos.
-- **Message Display:**
+6. **Message Display:**
    - View the last 30 messages.
    - See user online/offline status.

 -Deployed on AWS / Now in My Own Home Ubuntu Server LTS 22.0 / Hostinger VPS Server